The 18th Sustainable Development Goal

 We, the undersigned organisations and individuals, request that an 18th Sustainable Development Goal, focused on Outer Space Development, is added to the U.N.
 2030 Agenda.

-SIGN THE 18th SDG INITIATIVE
+JOIN THE SPACE 18th SDG COALITION

 One more effort, to go viral: also sign the #Space18SDG on Change.org https://www.change.org/space18sdg